How to Make Buttermilk Fried Chicken

 • 3/4 to 1 1/4 cups self-rising flour

-• peanut oil, may also use vegetable oil
+• peanut oil, or vegetable oil

 Instructions